Nagaland Marriage Certificate

 - The parties are sound enough to provide a valid consent of the particular marriage and are not suffering from any mental disorder that makes them unfit for marriage and procreation of children.

 - The person is not dealing with any recurrent attacks of insanity or epilepsy.

 - The parties are not within the confines of prohibited relationship, except if the custom or usage governing them makes room for a marriage between them.

 - The parties are not sapindas of each other, except if the custom or usage governing them makes room for a marriage between them.

 The following are the steps o register the marriage under these Act:

 The applicant must obtain an application form from the office of the marriage registrar in the particular jurisdiction, and furnish the same.
 The jurisdiction could either be the location of the marriage or the place where one of the couples were residing for six months immediately preceding the date of marriage.

 The couple must physically appear before the Registrar along with their parents or guardians.

-The registration will then be done after due verification by the Registrar.
-The certificate will be issued in due course of time.
+The registration is done after due verification by the Registrar.
+Also, the applicant can receive the certificate in due course of time.

 Special Marriage Act